 - Shut off and drain outside faucets.
 The faucets you use outside in the summer for your hose are susceptible to freezing.
 If proper care is not taken to shut off and drain these lines before winter, it can lead to pipes and faucets bursting or cracking and can create a potentially expensive flooding disaster inside your home.

 - Clean your eavestroughs.
 As leaves begin to fall, they will likely fill your gutters and downspouts, blocking water from making it off your roof and away from your house.
 Cleaning them out regularly is a good idea to help stop water from finding a way inside.
 If you’re not comfortable cleaning them yourself, many contractors offer services to do this for you.

 - Inspect your roof and chimney.
 The best time to do this is before any leaks occur.
-From the outside look for signs of worn, loose, or missing shingles and shingles with mould or rot on them.
+From the outside, look for signs of worn, loose, or missing shingles, as well as shingles with mould or rot on them.
 Check any skylights or vents for damaged or worn sealant.
 From inside your attic check the underside of your roof for water damage, holes and nests.
 Again, if you are not comfortable going onto your roof or into your attic, hire a professional.